-According to (Ref), there are many types of fad diets but the most popular fad diet are low carbohydrate diets, high fat diets and very low carbohydrate diets.
-Some of the diets are a combination of high carbohydrates, low fat or moderate fat and balanced calorie reduction.
+According to (20), there are many types of fad diets but the most popular fad diet are low carbohydrate diets, high fat diets and very low carbohydrate diets.
+Some diets are a combination of high carbohydrates, low fat or moderate fat.
 There are diets that are also low in glycemic index, vegetarian diet, high protein diet, cappage soup diet and grape fruit diet.
-In this study, only three types of fad diet were discussed; low carbohydrates diet, low glycemic index diet and low fat diet.
+In this review, only three types of fad diet were discussed; low carbohydrates diet, low glycemic index diet and low fat diet.